adroge/recipes/README.md

 14. add pasta to bowl
 15. add the rest of the salad dressing in bowl and mix

-Eat after letting sit for at least an hour.
-Will last for a few days if refrigerated.
+Can eat immediately.
+It will last for a few days if refrigerated.

 ## Pizza